Wickedheadwound/Project-1/README.md

 - Updates with playbooks.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Installs Docker
+- Enables Docker on the server
+- Installs ELK data container
+- Installs Python
-- ...
+- Installs Metricbeat
-- ...
+- Increases Virtual Memory

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.